 Like many, the first part of my journey was largely confined to video gaming.
 I started by streaming to Twitch from my Xbox through the native Twitch app.
-It was flakey, and frustrating to get working at first, but I soon began capturing individual matches so that I might review them.
+It was flakey, and frustrating to get working at first, but I soon began capturing individual matches in Destiny so that I might review them.

 I acquired my first capture card, an AVerMedia Live Gamer HD, in August 2015.
 I tried both OBS and XSplit, choosing OBS because I was turned off the constant upsell nags that I experienced with XSplit.

 When my workstation crashed, requiring a clean wipe, I held off on reinstalling OBS.
 My capture card went unused, until I began a focused effort to build the yetieater identity in late 2016.